0

 The Human Resources Function is in charge of communication of the Model, and ensures, using the methods it deems most opportune, that the Model is properly distributed and properly understood by all its recipients as per paragraph 9.

-The Supervisory Body assess the adequacy of the communications made to the recipients of the Model outside the Company.
+The Supervisory Body assesses the adequacy of the communications made to the recipients of the Model outside the Company.

 The Company ensures to arrange the means and methods for ensuring full traceability of training sessions and formally record the participants’ attendance to said sessions, to provide methods for assessing the participants’ retention of the information delivered and to allow participants to give feedback on the course, for the purpose of developing new training initiatives and improve current ones, including through comments and suggestions on content, material, tutors, etc.